Team Zenko Go

-Team Zenko Go is a preschool computer animated children's streaming television series produced by DreamWorks Animation Television and Mainframe Studios.
-Based on the "Dojo Daycare" books by Chris Tougas and developed by Jack Thomas for Netflix, the series premiered on March 15, 2022.
-A second season was released on August 8, 2022.
+Team Zenko Go is an animated children's television series produced by DreamWorks Animation Television and Mainframe Studios.
+It is based on the "Dojo Daycare" books by Chris Tougas and developed by Jack Thomas.

 Synopsis

 The series follows the exploits of the titular team, a group of 4 specially-trained kids who go around making "Zenkos" (Japanese for "good deed") in secret around their hometown of Harmony Harbor, assisted by their mentor, Auntie Yuki, and Ponzu, her pet flying squirrel.